 Security Model

-Agent Arbiter's current trust model assumes the caller is trusted once connected to the MCP server.
+Arbiter's current trust model assumes the caller is trusted once connected to the server.
 Caller authentication is not part of the first server contract yet.

 Current boundary